balance3840/test-projects/readme.md

 * Docker
 * Docker Compose

-If you don't, you can configure these projects manually.
+If you don't, don't worry you can configure these projects manually.
+You can find more information in the project's folder.

 # Quickstart